 Final determination issued

-We will issue the final determination after all parties have commented on the draft and after any hearing.
-The final determination will respond to matters raised in response to the draft determination or at the hearing, if one was held.
+We will issue the final determination after all parties have had the chance to comment on the draft and after any hearing.
+The final determination will respond to matters raised in response to the draft determination (or at the hearing, if there was one).

-The final determination will appear on MBIE's website, as public information and will be held by the National Library.
+The final determination will appear on MBIE's website as public information.

 If you wish to seek a clarification you must do so within 20 working days from when the final determination is issued.

 If any party disagrees with the determination they have the ability to take the matter to court.

 - The District Court can decide whether the determination decision was correct – this is called an appeal.